 You’re Not Getting Any Software Updates

-If your laptop no longer receives an application or operating system update, it’s time to upgrade.
+If your laptop no longer receives an application or operating system update, it’s time to upgrade to a new laptop.
 Newer laptops come with the latest features and security patches.
 Additionally, manufacturers often stop supporting older models after a certain period of time.
 This means you won’t be able to get new drivers or software updates, leaving you vulnerable to security threats.

 You Want a Different Operating System